 Because graduate students are considered independent of their parents, they must complete the FAFSA using student and spouse tax information (if applicable) from the previous tax year.
 For example, the 2020-2021 FAFSA would use federal tax information from 2018, including estimates for the initial filing that are updated once returns are completed.

-Federal loans: Iona College students may receive a direct federal loan through the U.S. Department of Education.
+Federal loans: Iona University students may receive a direct federal loan through the U.S. Department of Education.
 For a Federal Direct Graduate PLUS Loan, the student must apply online, which includes a credit application and the signing of a master promissory note.
 See more about loans on our FAQ page.

 Verification for first-time students: If you have been selected for verification of the information you provided on your FAFSA, your offer of financial aid is tentative until the verification process is complete.
 Read more about the verification process.

 For more on applying for aid as a first-time student, see our Aid Basics and FAQs page.